 Despite these difficulties, groups of lawyers in many jurisdictions worked to generate regionalised versions of the licences.
 Many of these have now been completed, and can be selected at the CC website as alternatives to the US generic legal code.
 Of course, the CC deed and the metadata remain essentially unchanged - it is only the legal expression of the licence that is regionalised.

 Many individuals and organisations have already made use of the Creative Commons licences.
 Organisations such as OpenContent in the USA have been promoting the release of educational materials under open licences since the late 1990s.
 OpenContent had even produced their own Open Publication License.
-Educational establishments such as the Massachusetts Institute of Technology (MIT), Carnegie Mellon University and The Open University in the UK have released learning materials under Creative Commons licences.
-In May 2004 the BBC announced that it intended to make much material from its archives available under an open licence.
-A pilot project, called the BBC Creative Archive, launched in early 2005 with a licence modelled very closely on the Creative Commons licence (the BBC argues that they are obliged to impose additional restrictions, such as clearly stating that they do not endorse adapted versions of their material); the pilot ended in 2006.
+Educational establishments such as the University of Oxford, Massachusetts Institute of Technology (MIT), Carnegie Mellon University and the UK Open University have released learning materials under Creative Commons licences.

 The other side of the coin - publishing your own material under a CC licence - is relatively simple.
 However, there is a simple caveat.
 Although it might seem obvious, it is worth stressing that in order to license a piece of work, you must actually own it.
 Most employees will not own the creative work that they generate at work; it will belong to their employer.
 Although an employer may be happy for a teacher or research officer to use materials that have been made available by others under a CC licence, it should not be assumed that this means they will be happy to have their own resultant works published in the same way.
 An employee must get overt permission from their employer before releasing their work.
 This remains true even if the work contains some bits and pieces obtained under a CC licence.
 Just because you have used an image that is licensed as Sharealike, it does not mean that you must release your work under a CC licence.
 Your work can be used internally within your employer's establishment and never be released at all.
 However, if it is released to others outside the establishment, the Sharealike condition comes into force and a CC Sharealike licence must be used.
 Early consultation with your employer will ensure that these problems do not arise, and that the full benefit of the use of CC materials can be had without untoward legal problems.